Salmandabbakuti/zora-scanner-tg/README.md

 - Last traded and uniquely traded coins

+- Hourly updates on top gainers, top volume, and most valuable, new coins are sent to the telegram channel

 It's designed to help users quickly monitor on-chain activity, discover new opportunities, and track wallet performance — all without leaving Telegram.

 Whether you're a trader, analyst, or just curious about what's trending on Zora, this bot gives you the edge with on-demand insights in seconds.